 What is an Advertising Board?

-Advertising boards, also known as pavement signs, are designed to provide marketing/advertising space outside your business, and often have double sided panels for you to display different messages or offers.
-They come in all shapes and sizes, from a-frame boards to chalkboards, swing signs to flag banners - but whichever style you choose, a pavement or forecourt sign can help you draw new customers into your business.
+Advertising boards, are designed to provide marketing/advertising space outside your business, and often have double sided panels for you to display different messages or offers.
+They come in all shapes and sizes, from wall mounted signs and a-frame boards to chalkboards, swing signs to flag banners - but whichever style you choose, an outdoor sign can help you draw new customers into your business.

 The idea is that someone walking or driving past will see your sign, and then consider whether to visit your premises.
 This can provide an instant response (ie. someone walking along the pavement sees your offer and decides to enter your shop) or a delayed response (they see the sign, remember the details and decide to come back at a later stage).